 If you rely solely on Panama or other international insurance plans, there is a risk that you might be denied coverage due to age or preexisting conditions.
 If you’re over 60, Panama and international health insurance will require a complete physical, an EKG, and lab work, which could reveal a condition that will cause the insurance company to deny coverage.
 This can leave you vulnerable and without the necessary healthcare support.

-Medicare Advantage does not require a physical, EKG, or lab work.
+Medicare Advantage does not require a physical examination, EKG, or laboratory work.
 Maintaining your Medicare Advantage coverage creates a reliable safety net for yourself.

 Affordable Routine Care

 Medicare Advantage does not cover routine doctor visits in Panama.
-However, routine doctor visits in Panama are generally inexpensive, and many expats find they can pay out-of-pocket for these services without financial strain.
-I pay $15 when I need to see a doctor in Panama.
+However, routine doctor visits in Panama are generally inexpensive, and many expats can pay out of pocket for these services without financial strain.
+I pay $15 to see a doctor in Panama.

 Modest Cost Increases